JackObid/JackObid/README.md

 - 👋 Hi, I’m @JackObid
 - 👀 I’m interested in CyberSecurity and cloud services
-- 🌱 I’m currently learning cloud technologies
+- 🌱 I’m currently learning more about cloud technologies
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...